 The man with the Midas touch next produced a mature display to retain his World Cross Country crown in Uganda in 2017 and this year in Valencia in March he completed a hat-trick of World Half Marathon crowns with another dominant performance, powering clear of the opposition in the final 6km.

 “It is always about the next competition for me,” he explains.
 “The medals I have won have always motivated me, but after I win a medal I forget about it and aim for the next goal.
-In some ways is a bit like climbing a tree.
+In some ways it is a bit like climbing a tree.
 When you climb up to the next branch you forget about the branch that you have left behind.”

 Despite his affinity for the World Cross Country Championships and World Half Marathon Championships, his growing bond with the New York City Marathon is also special.